wpilibsuite/frc-docs/source/docs/software/hardware-apis/index.rst

 Motor Controllers
 -----------------

 A motor controller is responsible on your robot for making motors move.
-For brushed DC motors such as CIMs or 775s, the motor controller regulates the voltage that the motor receives, much like a light bulb.
+For brushed DC motors such as the :term:`CIM` or 775, the motor controller regulates the voltage that the motor receives, much like a light bulb.
 For brushless motor controllers such as the Spark MAX, the controller regulates the power delivered to each "phase" of the motor.

 .. note:: Another name for a motor controller is a speed controller.